datamapper/datamapper.github.com/getting-started.md

 Install DataMapper
 ------------------

-If you have RubyGems installed, pop open your console and install a few things.
+If you have RubyGems installed, open a Terminal and install a few things.

     gem install data_mapper